symsmith/projects-site/README.md

-# todo-svelte
+# Projects

- Simple Todo App made with [Svelte](https://svelte.dev), to apply what I learned.
+Site to showcase projects.